visgl/deck.gl/bindings/pydeck/docs/installation.rst

 Getting a Mapbox API key
 ^^^^^^^^^^^^^^^^^^^^^^^^

-By default, pydeck 0.6 provides basemap tiles through Carto.
+By default, pydeck v0.6 onwards provides basemap tiles through Carto.

 You can optionally use a Mapbox API key, by registering for Mapbox via `this link <https://account.mapbox.com/auth/signup/>`_.